HOODOO 500 OVERVIEW

 Brief Route Description

-Generally speaking, riders follows a course starting in St. George, and traveling through Hurricane, Colorado City, Kanab, Carmel Junction, Bryce, Tropic, Escalante, Boulder, Torrey, Panguitch, Cedar City and back to St. George.
-It’s a loop course on wonderful, well-maintained, quiet roads with little traffic and breath-taking scenery.
+Generally speaking, riders follows a course starting in St. George, and traveling through Hurricane, Colorado City, Coral Pink Sand Dunes, Carmel Junction, Bryce, Tropic, Escalante, Boulder, Torrey, Panguitch, Cedar City and back to St. George.
+It’s a loop course on wonderful, well-maintained, quiet roads with little traffic (in most places) and breath-taking scenery.

 Riders interested in seeing the entire course at a leisurely pace (a week), in full daylight, should check out our Planet Ultra Tour of Southern Utah.

 JUST SOME OF THE REASONS WHY THE HOODOO 500

 IS THE BEST ULTRACYCLING RACE ON THE PLANET

 Hoodoo 500 is a qualifier for the Race Across AMerica (RAAM)!

 The route is a perfect loop, starting and finishing at the race headquarters, the Best Western Abbey Inn in beautiful St. George, Utah.

 Event headquarters is a nice, clean, roomy, modern and very reasonably priced hotel.
 The check in, meeting, start and finish lines, and post-event awards banquet are all in one central location.